7 Best Truck GPS App Solutions To Help Truckers

 Top Features to Consider in a Trucker GPS App

-• Fuel Tracking: When synced with a vehicle, the truck GPS can accurately track fuel data, miles per gallon.
-Certain apps will allow to identify any fueling locations that provide cheaper gas prices.
+• Fuel tracking: When synced with a vehicle, the truck GPS can accurately track fuel data, miles per gallon.
+Certain apps will allow you to identify fueling locations that provide cheaper gas prices.
 Also, a great application will allow drivers to avoid traffic and find quicker routes.
-Less time on the road means less fuel used, and more money saved.
+Less time on the road means less fuel used and more money saved.

 • Traffic: Downtime in traffic is costly for the trucking industry.
 Having a real-time traffic report enables drivers to avoid it and reduce time and money expenses.
 This includes any delays relative to road construction or traffic incidents.